Bach in Erfurt - Bach in Thuringia

-Both family and business matters often brought Johann Sebastian Bach to Erfurt.
+Both family and business matters often brought Johann Sebastian Bach to Erfurt, e.g. to inspect the organ in the Augustinian Church in 1716, or to consult with the Erfurt music scholar Jakob Adlung in 1728.
 It was Duke Johann Georg I von Saxony-Eisenach who kept Johann Sebastian Bach from becoming an Erfurt-born citizen.
-After thirteen years in Eisenach, Johann Ambrosius wanted to return to Erfurt.
+In 1684, after thirteen years in Eisenach, Johann Ambrosius wanted to return to Erfurt.
 The duke refused his request, however, and this is why his son, Johann Sebastian Bach was born in Eisenach.